-In its market forecast and opportunities report for 2018 in the jewelry segment, Research and Markets highlights a few significant points.
+In its market forecast and opportunities report for 2018 in the jewelry segment, Research and Markets highlight a few significant points.

 - The United States is the largest jewelry market, and about half of its revenue comes from sales of diamond jewelry.

-- It is expected that the global jewelry market will surpass the USD 257 billion mark by the end of this year.
+- It is expected that the global jewelry market will surpass the USD 257 billion marks by the end of this year.

 - The conscious customer is now shifting to other precious metals and is focusing on buying ethically sourced gemstones.

 Something similar can also be said for premium accessories.
 People continue to pay a lot of money for high-end watches and bags.
 By 2021, it is expected that on an average, every user will spend close to USD 80 on premium accessories in a year, and this is only the average.

 Convinced yet?
 If online jewelry retail is something that you’re looking to be in, here’s what you need to know.

 Why Is it So Hard Sell Jewelry Online?